CISSP-Study-Resources

 • Single sign-on (SSO) technologies allow users to authenticate once and access any resources in a network or the cloud, without authenticating again

-• Federated Identity Management (FIM) systems link user identities in one system with other systems to implement SSO
+• Federated Identity Management (FIM) systems link user identities in one system with other systems to implement SSO; FIM systems are implemented on-premise (providing the most control), via third-party cloud services, or as hybrid systems

 • Access Control System: ensuring access to assets is authorized and restricted based on business and security requirements